open-telemetry/opentelemetry-ruby/README.md

    `{library-name}/v{version}`.
 For example, to release `opentelemetry-api` version `1.2.3`, create the tag `opentelemetry-api/v1.2.3`.
 4. Push the tag directly to Github.
-5. See [here][opentelemetry-adapters-all-publishing] for special instructions
+5. See [here][opentelemetry-instrumentations-all-publishing] for special instructions
-   for publishing the opentelemetry-adapters-all gem.
+   for publishing the opentelemetry-instrumentations-all gem.

 After the tag is pushed, CircleCI will run the release workflow.
 This workflow includes one final run of the unit tests, followed by the release script itself.